Graham-72/notifyD7/README.txt

 TESTING
 -------

-The file notify.test contains a test suite for Notify that make use of the core Testing module.
-See comments inside the file for details about the individual tests.
+The test suite is removed in this release for help with debugging.

 RELATED PROJECTS & ALTERNATIVES